 The core provision specifically governing professional liability is Section 1299 of the Civil Code, which provides that professionals are held to an increased and objective standard of diligence and care.
-While the general standard of care is that what is required of an average reasonable person, professionals are held to the abilities and standards of performance of their respective occupational group.
+While the general standard of care is that required of an average reasonable person, professionals are held to the abilities and standards of performance of their respective occupational groups.
 Accordingly, a higher degree of diligence is required, for instance, from a specialist doctor than from a general physician.

-When assessing who qualifies as a professional under Section 1299 of the Civil Code, Austrian courts take a very broad approach and include anyone acting as if they had certain qualifications, regardless of whether they are actually experts and have the respective qualification.3 Besides actual trained experts, this also includes trainees who are not (yet) fully qualified, for example, associates in law firms.
+When assessing who qualifies as a professional under Section 1299 of the Civil Code, Austrian courts take a very broad approach and include anyone acting as if they had certain qualifications, regardless of whether they are actually experts and have the applicable qualification.3 Besides actual trained experts, this also includes trainees who are not (yet) fully qualified, for example, associates in law firms.

 In addition to general contractual liability, pursuant to Section 1300 of the Civil Code, bad advice given negligently 'for a consideration' leads to liability, whereas advice given as a favour establishes additional liability for pure economic loss only if it is knowingly wrong.
-Advice is deemed to have been given 'for a consideration' if it was provided within the framework of a special contractual or legal relationship or for any reason other than a purely altruistic reason.4 For example, the Arbitration Board of the Medical Chamber in Austria, which offers dispute resolution services free of charge, was held liable for failing to point out a special statute of limitation in a leaflet it had published because its actions serve the interests of the medical profession, in particular by promoting trust and avoiding (criminal) court cases.5
+Advice is deemed to have been given for a consideration if it was provided within the framework of a special contractual or legal relationship or for any reason other than a purely altruistic reason.4 For example, the Arbitration Board of the Medical Chamber in Austria, which offers dispute resolution services free of charge, was held liable for failing to point out a special statute of limitation in a leaflet it had published because its actions serve the interests of the medical profession, in particular by promoting trust and avoiding (criminal) court cases.5

 Common defences against professional liability claims include time-bar, contributory negligence of the plaintiff and the failure to mitigate damages, as well as procedural objections (in particular, jurisdiction and standing) and objections regarding the value of the claim.